 You can schedule an appointment to talk with a Home Loan Experts mortgage broker to see your refinancing options by calling on 1300 889 743 or filling in our free online assessment form.
 Once we’ve helped you select the loan that best suits your needs, we’ll do all the legwork for you.

-You may have to pay break costs but, if you recoup these costs within two years of refinancing, it may be worth it.
+Yes, you can refinance during a fixed term, but you may have to pay break costs.
+It is generally considered worth it if you can recoup these costs within two years of refinancing.

 Case study